openmessaging/specification/extensionHeader.md

 Specification, but these fields are still very meaningful and can help message middleware achieve more features and improve its visibility.

-So we officially defined some of the following attributes in the extensionHeader:
+So we officially defined some of the following attributes in `extensionHeader`:

 ## storeTimestamp
    - Type: `Long`
-   - Description: when the `durability` The timestamp that a message stored by server. when a message is stored by server, this field will be set with the current timestamp of server.
+   - Description: when the `durability` The timestamp that a message stored by server. when a message is stored by the server, this field will be set with the current timestamp of the server.
    It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.